Into every designer’s life there eventually comes the request: “Could we get a carousel on our homepage?”

 Now, on to some dos and don’ts if you end up having to use a carousel.

-When your client or team just won’t budge on using that carousel, it’s worth keeping a few dos and don’ts in mind, so you don’t derail your site’s overall experience.
+When your client or team just won’t budge on using that carousel, it’s worth keeping a few dos and don’ts in mind, so you don’t derail your site’s overall user experience.

 Let’s start with the do nots!